Skip to content

 new StrategyConfig.Builder()

-//-- Conversion start----
+//-- Conversion Start----

 .serviceBuilder().convertServiceFileName(entityName -> "I" + entityName + "Repository")